WelkinU/ThreadedVideoLoader/README.md

 I think this is a system issue.
 A workaround I have found is to set VideoLoader(0, height = **1081**, width = 1920) - it is fast, and returns videos at 1920x1080 (not 1081)

 ## TODO
-[ ] Have VideoLoader slicing return iterator instead of list?
+- [ ] Have VideoLoader slicing return iterator instead of list
-[ ] Smarter frame caching algorithm.
-Need to test tradeoffs between different frame caching methods for different use cases.
+- [ ] Smarter frame caching algorithm.
+Test tradeoffs between different frame caching methods for different use cases.